FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Hunters [Heavy Cavalry] (5)        | 5+ / 4+ / 5+ | 6+ / 5+ / 6" | 5+ / 10" | 6 / 4+  |   3   | Defiant, Throwers             |
 | Hunters [Heavy Cavalry] (5)        | 5+ / 4+ / 5+ | 6+ / 5+ / 6" | 5+ / 10" | 6 / 4+  |   3   | Defiant, Throwers             |

-Apprentice
+Apprentice (2)
-: Before the skirmish, choose three spells.
+: Before the skirmish, choose [three spells](#spells).
-This Group can be given a Casting order, to attempt to Cast one of those three spells.
+This Group may activate to Cast one of those three spells.

 Defensive
-: If the Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

 Defiant
-: If the Group is not Shaken, when an enemy successfully activates to Attack them, they may test at 7+ to meet the enemy halfway and count both groups as Attacking.
+: If this Group is not Shaken and not already in melee, when an enemy successfully activates to Attack them they may test at 7+ to meet the enemy halfway and count both Groups as attacking for to-hit rolls.

 Reckless
-: If the Group is not shaken, it **must** activate to Attack if possible.
+: If this Group is not Shaken, it **must** activate to Attack if possible.

-Terrifying
+Terrifying (2)
-: When being Attacked by this Group, enemies must reroll their highest die when making Resilience tests.
+: When Attacked by this Group, enemies must reroll their highest die when Testing Resilience.

-Throwers
+Throwers (1)
-: If the Group does not already have a MI profile, add one at 6+ / 5+ / 6”.
+: If this Group does not already have a MI profile, add one at 6+ / 5+ / 6”.

 {pagebreak}